ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 # Origins
 There are numerous content origins:

-- _S3_ - S3 Website hosted must be enabled; use Origin Access Control (OAC) to restrict access to the bucket to CloudFront; can also be used as an ingress point for files into S3
+- _S3_ - S3 Website hosted must be enabled (?); use Origin Access Control (OAC) to restrict access to the bucket to CloudFront; can also be used as an ingress point for files into S3
 - _MediaStore Container &amp; MediaPackage Endpoint_ to deliver Video on Demand or live streaming video using AWS Media Services
 - _Custom Origin (HTTP)_ including ALB/CLB, EC2 (with public IP), API Gateway, or any other HTTP endpoint.
-Three ways to deny direct origin access by clients: use SG to deny other access to these resources to any other actor than CloudFront., configure CloudFront &amp; origin to use a _Custom HTTP Header_ including a secret, OR restrict access to CloudFront public IP using a NACL/Firewall.
+Three ways to deny direct origin access by clients: use SG to deny other access to these resources to any other actor than CloudFront using Origin Access Control (OAC); configure CloudFront &amp; origin to use a _Custom HTTP Header_ including a secret, OR restrict access to CloudFront public IP using a NACL/Firewall.

 ## Origin Groups
 To increase HA and do failover, create a primary and secondary origin in an _Origin Group_.
 Origin groups can span regions enabling cross-region HA.

 # CloudFront Security
-_Geo Restrictions_ - by default this is disabled; you can either allow or block by country; restricted viewers get a `403` and yes, you can create custom error pages
+_Geo Restrictions_ - by default this is disabled; you can either allow or block by country; restricted viewers get a `403` and yes, you can create custom error pages.

 Redirect HTTP to HTTPS is a common security feature which can be enable on Cloudfront.

 ## Access Control Content
 Access control can be done using signed URLs or using signed Cookies using the Restrict Viewer Access option.
 This is done using a policy...

-Use signed URLs single downloads.
+Use signed URLs for single downloads.
 Progressive Download can use a signed URL, user could use it to download the entire file which is sort of bad for some use cases.
 Use for marketing emails too.

 Use signed cookies for progressive downloads, smooth streaming, or scenarios where you DON'T want the URL to change.
 Use for whole site authentication too.